djsmith42/angular2_calendar/README.md

-This is just a dumb little example of an Angular2 app.
+This is just a demo of an Angular2 calendar search app.
+It's only useful to show how to use Angular2.

 To run it: